Front Page

 If you want to print the cards yourself, download the archive with cards (saved as image files).

-The cards are so large because it feels very good to look at the large artwork and read the lore.
+The large size makes looking at the artwork and reading the lore feel great.
 If the cards were normally sized playing cards, it would feel claustrophobic to look at the artwork and read the lore, but it can be done if you want to reduce the print cost.

 The texts of the cards can be seen here.